amozu2008/BackEndProject/README.md

 view all account and view account for a specific user or customer.

 The application has two layers.
 BackEnd layer and Front Web layer.
 The front web layer talks to the Backend WebAPI layer.
-Front Web layer uses Java Script Fetch API to assess the end points. this layer uses a seperate server.
-The url https://staging/dotnotation.com.ng takes you to the home page.
+Front Web layer uses Java Script Fetch API to assess the end points.
+This layer uses a seperate server.
+The url https://staging/dotnotation.com.ng or https://frontenddotnotation.azurewebsites.net takes you to the home page.
 This home page consist of a form that takes customer id and initial credit.

-Another url https://staging/dotnotation.com.ng/customer.html takes you to another web page, where we can search for all customers and customer by their ID.
+Another url https://staging/dotnotation.com.ng/customer.html or https://frontenddotnotation.azurewebsites.net/customer.html takes you to another web page, where we can search for all customers and customer by their ID.
 Please note i only have three existing customers with ID of 1,2 and 3. only these customer can open an account.
 I used a List api as my data collection.

 I am still in my development ENV.
 My Back end Web API local server url is https://localhost:44395.
-However i have changed my backend server to https://io.dotnotation.com.ng/api/account.
+However i have changed my backend server to https://io.dotnotation.com.ng/api/account or https://backenddotnotation.azurewebsites.net/api/account.
 Kindly check it out.

-https://io.dotnotation.com.ng/api/account This end point does a POST request which accept two parameters customerid and initialCredit.
+https://io.dotnotation.com.ng/api/account or https://backenddotnotation.azurewebsites.net/api/account This end point does a POST request which accept two parameters customerid and initialCredit.

 The endpoint creates a new account for a specific customer id and also creates a transaction on the newly created account if initial credit is more than zero.
 But if the initial creadit is zero no transaction is created for that user.

-The second end point is https://io.dotnotation.com.ng/api/account/{customerid}.
+The second end point is https://io.dotnotation.com.ng/api/account/{customerid} or https://backenddotnotation.azurewebsites.net/api/account/{customerid}.
 This end point does a "GET" request which accept a customer id and displays the customer information and their transactions.

-The third end point is https://io.dotnotation.com.ng/api/account.
+The third end point is https://io.dotnotation.com.ng/api/account or https://backenddotnotation.azurewebsites.net/api/account.
 This end poind does a GET request, that return all customer.

-i used Azure devop for my build pipeline. https://dev.azure.com/amozudevorganization/BackEndProject/_build

-The project can be accessed from https://github.com/amozu2008/BackEndProject
+i used Azure devop for my build pipeline. https://dev.azure.com/amozudevorganization/BackEndProject/_build The project can be accessed from https://github.com/amozu2008/BackEndProject

 I used Visual Studio 2019 to build the app.
 Thanks!